-In Hindu thought, kundalini refers to the psychic or cosmic energy that lies dormant in most people.
+In Hinduism, kundalini refers to the psychic or cosmic energy that lies dormant in most people.
 It is sometimes identified with Shakti, the Great Goddess who is equated with divine energy.

 Religious Contexts of Kundalini Yoga